Westernanimation / Ballot Box Bunny

 - Explosive Cigar: When Sam decides to hand out cigars to prospective voters, Bugs swaps them for the exploding variety.

-- Handbag of Hurt / Parasol of Pain: Sam gets a dose of this from some angry mothers.
+- Handbag of Hurt: Sam gets a dose of this from some angry mothers.

-- Hoist by His Own Petard: Sam sets a trap for Bugs using a canon at his front door, only for Bugs to fool him into opening it.
+- Hoist by His Own Petard: Sam sets a trap for Bugs using a cannon at his front door, only for Bugs to fool him into opening it.

 - It's Like I Always Say